 Extending the Life of Your Garage Door Springs

-While springs will eventually need replacement, proper maintenance can extend their service life significantly.
+While springs will eventually need replacement, proper maintenance can help them last longer.
 Regular lubrication reduces friction and helps avoid rust, especially in coastal or high-humidity areas.
 Visual inspections catch problems early, before minor issues become major failures.
 Don’t forget that other components like the garage door bottom seal also require periodic inspection.
-This keeps your entire door system functioning properly.
+This helps keep the entire commercial door system operating more reliably.

 How long do garage door springs typically last?